kevintusquared/76774_markdown/markdown.md

 ### <a name="call"></a> Calling getWeather

-For each forecast, call the getWeather method with valid parameters.
+For each forecast, call the getWeather method with valid parameters with the following code snippet.

 ```javascript
 <script async defer